 - Pain when ejaculating

-- Not being able to pee (acute urinary retention)
+- Not being able to urinate (acute urinary retention)

 - Aching muscles and joints, sometimes coupled with fever and chills and generally feeling unwell